apache/maven-resolver/src/site/markdown/remote-repository-filtering.md

 directory, and will refer to it in this document with `${filterBasedir}` placeholder.

-To explicitly set filter basedir, use following setting: `-Daether.remoteRepositoryFilter.${filterName}.basedir=somePath`, where "somePath" can be relative (then is resolved from local repository root) or absolute (then is used as is).
+To explicitly set filter basedir, use following setting: `-Daether.remoteRepositoryFilter.${filterName}.basedir=somePath`, where "somePath" can be relative path, then is resolved from local repository root, or absolute path, then is used as is.

 ### The Prefixes Filter